Suicide Battalion

 Suicide Battalion is a 1958 World War II film directed by Edward L. Cahn and starring Mike Connors, John Ashley (who made the film while on leave from the United States Army), Russ Bender, Bing Russell, Walter Maslow and Robert Tetrick.
 In 1968, it was remade for television by Larry Buchanan as Hell Raiders, which was the film's original working title.

 American International Pictures originally released it as a double feature with Jet Attack.

 Plot

 The story takes place during World War II in the Philippines.
-A group of American soldiers are recruited for a dangerous mission to destroy an enemy base and keep strategic documents out of the reach of the invading Imperial Japanese Army.
+A group of American soldiers is recruited for a dangerous mission to destroy an enemy base and keep strategic documents out of the reach of the invading Imperial Japanese Army.